bethanyann/bethanyann/README.md

 I enjoy coding, critiquing UI designs, absorbing all of the information about tech that I can & and teaching all I know along the way.

 ### Tech Stack:
- React.js, TypeScript, JavaScript, HTML, CSS, Node, GraphQL APIs, PostgreSQL, Azure (cloud)
+ React.js, TypeScript, JavaScript, HTML, CSS, Node, GraphQL APIs, PostgreSQL, AWS

 ### What I'm up to: